Amari'i Bell: Luton Town

 Bell agreed a contract with another Championship club, Luton Town, to begin on 1 July 2021 when he became a free agent.

+On 9 May 2025, the club announced Bell would be released in June when his contract expired.

+Charlton Athletic

+On 4 July 2025, Bell joined Charlton Athletic on a two-year deal.

 International career

-In May 2019, Bell received an invitation to play for the Jamaican national team, ahead to team selection for the CONCACAF Gold Cup in July, but he withdrew through injury.
+In May 2019, Bell received an invitation to play for the Jamaican national team, ahead to team selection for the 2019 CONCACAF Gold Cup in July, but he withdrew through injury.
 He qualified for Jamaica because his grandparents are from that country.

 In March 2021 he was one of six uncapped English-born players to receive a call-up.
 This time, he was able to accept, and made his debut in the starting eleven for the friendly against the United States in Austria on 25 March 2021.
 He played the whole match, which Jamaica lost 4–1.
 He was a member of the squad for the 2021 CONCACAF Gold Cup, and played in all three group matches, but not in the quarter-final defeat by the United States.

+Bell scored his first international goal on 9 July 2023 in a 1–0 win over Guatemala in the quarterfinals of the 2023 CONCACAF Gold Cup.